What is it? The world's largest gaming event (in terms of exhibitions and visitor numbers)

 Hearsay not enough for you?
 You can watch the stream for yourself below:

 Sony at Gamescom 2019

-Sony attending Gamescom 2019 will be the company's first public appearance of the year – and we're very excited following such a long period of radio silence.
+Sony's presence at Gamescom 2019 marks the company's first public appearance of the year – and we're very excited following such a long period of radio silence.

 Microsoft at Gamescom 2019

-Microsoft Xbox is going pretty hard for Gamescom 2019.
-Xbox will have nearly 200 booths on the show floor, including the first public hands-on of both Minecraft Dungeons and Gears 5's Horde Mode.
-Fans will also have the opportunity to try out Project xCloud.
+Microsoft Xbox went pretty hard for Gamescom 2019 with nearly 200 booths on the show floor, including the first public hands-on of both Minecraft Dungeons and Gears 5's Horde Mode.
+Fans also had the opportunity to try out Project xCloud.

 Nintendo at Gamescom 2019

-Games getting some time in the spotlight will include Luigi’s Mansion 3, The Legend of Zelda: Link’s Awakening, The Witcher 3, Astral Chain, Mario & Sonic at the Olympic Games Tokyo 2020 and Dragon Quest 10 S: Echoes of an Elusive Age.
+On the show floor, attendees also got a chance to play The Legend of Zelda: Link’s Awakening, The Witcher 3, Astral Chain, Mario & Sonic at the Olympic Games Tokyo 2020, and Dragon Quest 10 S: Echoes of an Elusive Age.